twister-php/twister/README.md

 ## Proof-of-concept

-Although Twister is a fully functional and useable framework (based on my personal framework), it's more a proof-of-concept for me to demonstrate a few concepts and alternative design decisions.
+These components form the core of my framework, but it's more a proof-of-concept for me to demonstrate and experiment on a few concepts and alternative design decisions.

-Also, I would consider it an honor if it became the basis of YOUR own Container.

 After all, if we never re-invented the wheel, we would still be driving horse-drawn carriages; or worse!